Sir John Monash, Personal Files Book 12, 3 April - 30 April 1916, Part 8

 Nothing is more demoralizing to the soldier than to see his comrades

 badly turned out and slack in the performance of their duties.
-It may some
+It may sometimes

 such a lawless, ill-disciplined crowd, everybody will desert him in the hour